-Read along as you listen to the March 13, 2017 edition of my public-radio show and podcast using the player below (or at this link).
+Read along as you listen to the March 13, 2107 edition of my public-radio show and podcast using the player below.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).
 (That’s Tony and some of his crack horticultural staff, below.)

 trillium q&a with plant delights’ tony avent

 Q. Before we talk trillium: People know your catalog, Plant Delights, probably more than the Juniper Level Botanic Garden; can you tell us more about that, because I think it’s an important story behind the whole operation?

 A. We’re a little different than a typical mail-order nursery, because the reason we are here is because of the botanic garden.
 It’s about our plant preservation, and plant-propagation efforts.
 We have an extensive research program; we’re out looking for new plant species.

 We have a little over 22,000 of what’s called taxa—which means different kinds of plants.
 So we really have one of the larger collections in the United States.
 And we’ve just got a foundation set up to preserve the gardens after we close the nursery.
 We actually started the nursery to simply fund the research work and the garden, and hopefully fund an endowment to keep it going long after we close the mail-order down.
 So we are a very different animal.